What is the application deadline?

-The capstone is a multi-disciplinary exercise at the end of the degree coursework which requires integrating all of the areas of ones learning into a complex, executive level issue relating to the industry or to the global business environment.
-Students work in small teams over the course of many months, including globalizing their research on the field study to Asia in their final term.
+The capstone is a multi-disciplinary research exercise at the end of the degree coursework that requires integrating all of the areas of one's learning into a complex, executive level issue relating to the industry or to the global business environment.
+Students work in small teams over the course of many months, including globalizing their research on the overseas field study in their final term.

-Capstone teams have access to recognized experts in various fields, innovation experts and faculty, and present their findings to a group of industry executives each year that totals over 700.
-The event, and the research have been sponsored over the years by leading consumer goods and retail firms such as Procter & Gamble, L'Oréal, Estée Lauder, LVMH, Johnson & Johnson, and Target.
+Capstone teams have access to recognized experts in various fields, innovation experts, and faculty, and present their findings to a group of industry executives each year that totals over 700.
+The event, and the research have been sponsored over the years by leading consumer goods and retail firms such as Beiersdorf, Coty, CVS Health, Estée Lauder, L'Oréal, Luminess, LVMH, Johnson & Johnson, Procter & Gamble, Shiseido, Target, and Unilever.
 Research summaries and videos of past projects are available to view on our website.

 What determines acceptance?

 After the application deadline, completed applications are reviewed.
-Selection is based on all the components of the application transcripts, letters, resume, and work experience.
+Selection is based on all the components of the application: transcripts, letters of recommendation, resume, and work experience.
 Students chosen after the file screening will be offered a personal interview.
-Students are notified of decisions on or about May 1.
+Applicants are notified of decisions on or about May 1.
 Those with completed applications by the deadline are reviewed first, and additional applications are accepted on a rolling admissions basis, until all spots in the entering cohort are assigned.

 What is the ratio of applicants to accepted students?
 Do you create a waiting list?